 How to Read the Bible in Changing Times will help you work through the challenging art of interpretation, giving you a framework for approaching matters like the Bible’s ancient cultural context, its literary dimensions, and issues of worldview.
 One of the most valuable parts of the book is its eighth chapter, which offers useful criteria for interpreting culturally difficult passages (for example, Sabbath laws, commands regarding sexuality, and the issue of women in leadership).
 Not only will it help you understand the tough passages of Scripture, but it will also prepare you to engage many of the questions non-believers are currently raising about the Bible.
 It’s definitely worth a careful read.

-That’s my top three – one book on exegetical method, one on the overall storyline of Scripture, and one on hermeneutics (the science of interpretation).
-These three books together will, I believe, give you an excellent and balanced foundation with which to approach the study of Scripture.
+And those are my top five recommendations!
+These books (especially if all used together) will, I believe, give you an excellent and balanced foundation with which to approach the study of Scripture.
 If you want to go even deeper, I’ll give a couple of “honorable mentions” below.

 1. How to Read the Bible for All Its Worth by Gordon Fee & Douglas Stuart.
-A good “one-stop shop” on studying the Bible.
-A little on the longer side, but definitely an excellent resource.
+Another good primer on studying the Bible, like Living by the Book but a bit longer and more technical.
 If you’re already fairly familiar with the Bible but want to go deeper in interpretation, you’ll enjoy this one.

 2. The Drama of Scripture: Finding Our Place in the Biblical Story by Craig Bartholomew & Michael Goheen.
 Think of this book as “God’s Big Picture on steroids.”
 It’s designed to be used as a college textbook, so it’s a lot more in-depth, but if you’re wanting to dive deep into how Scripture works as one interconnected story, this book offers a lot of valuable insights.

-Let me know if you find this list helpful!
+Let me know if you find this list useful!
 If there are other Bible study books you’ve found especially helpful that weren’t on this list, by all means share them in the comments!

 See you down the path.